5 from 17 votes

 Recipe FAQs

-This recipe incorporates all the elements of a balanced meal within one pot so you don’t need to serve it with a side.
+This meatballs and rice recipe incorporates all the elements of a balanced meal within one pot so you don’t need to serve it with a side.
 But if you fancied it, some buttery tenderstem broccoli would go very well with this recipe.

 To safely reheat rice, refrigerate it promptly in a covered, airtight container.
 Reheat it thoroughly using a microwave or stove, and serve and eat it immediately after reheating.
 Do not let reheated rice sit at room temperature for an extended period of time.